kevinlawler/kerf1/README.md

 Currently IPC requires the user to store the socket handle.
 Probably what will happen is we will remove this and have all IPC calls use the server and port.
 It would be simple for Kerf to manage a hashtable of hosts and ports pointing to socket handles, and to keep or refresh them as necessary, and so we should probably do that.

+See a longer exposition of this topic on TimeStored: http://www.timestored.com/time-series-data/kerf-database

 **CONTROL FLOW**